 - The location of the incident

-You also want to inform your future client of specific costs involved in their case that are above and beyond the base-level fees for your services.
-Clients must be made aware that they're responsible for any additional costs associated with their claim, including:
+Furthermore, clients must be made aware that they're responsible for any additional costs associated with their claim, including:

 - Court costs and filing fees, when applicable